dario-piotrowicz/node/doc/api/readline.md

     to the history list duplicates an older one, this removes the older line from the list. **Default:** `false`.
   * `prompt` {string} The prompt string to use. **Default:** `'> '`.
+  * `forceConversationMode` {boolean} If `true`, it sets the interface to only communicate via `rl.question()` calls.
+In such mode if a line is received when no question is registered the line is saved in an internal buffer and submitted as soon as a new question is registered (instead of being emitted).
+    **Default:** `false`.
   * `crlfDelay` {number} If the delay between `\r` and `\n` exceeds `crlfDelay` milliseconds, both `\r` and `\n` will be treated as separate end-of-line input. `crlfDelay` will be coerced to a number no less than